mentos-1/spotify-clone/README.md

 # spotify-clone
 spotify clone

-made with html css js.
+made with html, css and js.